Gordonby/aks-my-first-cluster/README.md

 ## Step 2 - Creating the AKS infrastructure

-The AKS Construction tool also provides the workflow you'll need to create in your own repository in order to create the Azure Infrastructure.
+The AKS Construction tool also provides the yaml workflow you'll need to create in your own repository in order to create the Azure Infrastructure.

 ![image](https://user-images.githubusercontent.com/17914476/217866462-5a32e51b-a01e-4cb7-ab58-53d9abc1bfd9.png)